New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Falcons stats and trends

-- Atlanta has two wins against the spread in seven games this season.
+- Atlanta has two wins against the spread in seven games this year.

-- This season the Falcons have 10 turnovers, three fewer than the Saints have takeaways (13).
+- The Falcons have 10 giveaways this season, while the Saints have 13 takeaways.

 Home and road insights

-- New Orleans has covered the spread twice at home, and is 2-1 overall there, this season.

-- The Saints are winless ATS (0-1) as 6-point favorites or greater at home.
+- The Saints are winless ATS (0-1) as 6.5-point favorites or more at home.

-- New Orleans has hit the over twice in three home games this year.
+- In three home games this year, New Orleans has hit the over twice.

-- Atlanta has one win against the spread, and is 2-1 overall, away from home.
+- Atlanta has one win against the spread, and is 2-1 overall, in away games.

-- In three away games this season, Atlanta has gone over the total twice.

 Powered by Data Skrive.